night-fury-rider/numerologist/README.md

 ***

 # Disclaimer
-I don't believe in Numerology.
-I have created this app for people who believe in Numerology.
+I don't personally believe in numerology, but I created this app for those who do.